ethbmc/ethbmc/README.md

 ### Patched Parity Node

 For the on-chain analysis (Section 6.2) we used a patched parity node to obtain the storage of an account (the code can be found [here](https://github.com/Joool/openethereum)).
 You can still use a normal node which supports the web3 API.
 However, the analysis then does not take storage variables into account (all variables are assumed to be zero).
-Note to analyze blogs at an earlier time you will need to use a patched archive node.
+Note to analyze blocks at an earlier time you will need to use a patched archive node.

 ## Tests

-- test can only be run one at a time at the moment (cargo test -- --test-threads=1)
+- Test can only be run one at a time at the moment (cargo test -- --test-threads=1)
 - Integration tests take a long time and should allways be run with optimizations (cargo test integra --release -- --ignored)
 - Some tests need a deployed parity instance, set PARITY_IP env var to the corresponding ip (PARITY_IP=127.0.0.1 cargo test parity -- --test-threads=1 --ignored)